Corzed/Ava/README.md

 ## 🚀 Features

 - **🎙️ Natural Voice Control**: Interact hands-free!
 Speak naturally to Ava using commands like, “Ava, generate a report” or “Ava, make a website for me.”
-You can simply say "Ava" to wake it up and start giving commands.
+You can simply say "Ava" to initiate a command.
 - **💡 Real-Time Automation**: Ava can transform simple voice commands, such as "create me a website," into actionable code, generating an app or site instantly without human intervention.
 - **📊 Data Visualization**: Need a quick chart or graph?
 Ava can instantly create and customize visualizations based on your data, turning insights into visuals with ease.
 - **🖥️ System Control**: Automate your workflows with Ava’s ability to manage files, execute terminal commands, and perform other system-level tasks directly on your computer.